FAQs: Small Business Administration (SBA) Loans and Grants for Agents

 What is a “targeted” EIDL advance?

-The CARES II Act that passed on December 27, 2020 created additional targeted EIDL advances for eligible entities located in low-income communities.
+The CARES II Act created additional targeted EIDL advances for eligible entities located in low-income communities.
 If the eligible entity received an EIDL advance earlier under the CARES Act, the “targeted” advance allows the entity to receive an amount equal to the difference of what the entity received under the CARES Act and $10,000.
-If the eligible entity has not yet received an EIDL advance, the entity will be eligible to receive a grant of $10,000.
+If the eligible entity has previously applied for EIDL assistance on or before December 27, 2020 but has not yet received an EIDL advance, the entity will be eligible to receive a grant of $10,000.

 What are the eligibility requirements for a “targeted” EIDL advance?